 Oh and around the 4 minute mark the salmon needs to be flipped over.

-Then everything needs just a gentle toss and dinner is readyyyy.
+Then everything needs just a gentle toss and your delicious bowl of Asian Couscous with Salmon is readyyyy.

 - 2 salmon steaks

 - 1 1/2 cups water